|USW Local 1066|

 Any upcoming or changing activities will be posted on the EVENTS OR CALENDAR tab of the site!
 Check often as the activities for the year will be posted here!

-This Union negotiated payment, made possible by your hard work, must contractually be paid within forty-five days of the end of the fiscal quarter.
+This Union negotiated payment, made possible by your hard work, must contractually be paid within 15 days following the publicly released audited finacial statement.

 Mine Expansion Passed by Army Corps of Engineers

 PITTSBURGH, Sept.
 12, 2014 /PRNewswire/ -- United States Steel Corporation X, -0.70% announces that the U.S. Army Corps of Engineers granted the final necessary federal permits for expansion of the company's Minntac facility, located in Mountain Iron, Minn.The taconite mine extension project received the necessary state permits earlier this year.